andresjose84/jenkins-cloudformation-aws/README.md

 ## 📝 License

-This project is under the MIT License - see the LICENSE file for details
+This project is under the MIT License - see the LICENSE file for details.

-## ✒️ Author
+## ✍️ Author

 Andres Jose Sanchez - Initial Development - [andresjose84@gmail.com]